UMD-INST377/Group-Project-Base/README.md

 - Handle unknown and/or new values that were not part of database
 ### Bugs
 - Could be issues with values that are not specified within database
+- Type Error that has an unknown affect